Where we walk

 Jersey folk used to call it low-water fishing.
 Today it’s called foraging.

 Join us on a marine wild food foray as we stroll to the biggest oyster beds in the British Isles.
 Discover what you can forage from the sea and share stories of the 19th century Oyster fishing, Jersey’s version of a gold rush.

 On the way, get to know the difference between Praires, Palourdes, Cockles and Clams.
 All are edible and have surprisingly different tastes.

 To add a vegetable side dish to our walk, we’ll introduce you to a few edible seaweeds which often go unnoticed or disregarded as useless.
-They are, however, an essential ingredient in sushi, miso soup, jellies, sweets and even ice cream.
+They are essential in sushi, miso soup, jellies, sweets and even ice cream.

-End the 2½ hour walk with fresh Jersey oysters and a glass of bubbly in Seymour Inn.
+End the 2½ hour walk with fresh Jersey oysters and a glass of beer/wine in Seymour Inn.

 Departure Points for our Seabed Walks

 The venue is confirmed when you book.